cristianoc/arc-challenge/BigARC.md

 ![bigarc-example6](images/bigarc-example6.png)

-This example does not require composiitonal reasoning.
+This example does not require compositional reasoning.

 ## Example 7